openmeeg/openmeeg/README.rst

 On Ubuntu/Debian GNU Linux you may be able use the http://neuro.debian.net package repository.

+    | OpenMEEG packages in NeuroDebian may be to old to be used in modern Ubuntu/Debian version.
+    | Check http://neurodebian.inm7.de/debian/pool/main/o/openmeeg/ for updates and
+    | consider building OpenMEEG from source if packages are older than five years.

 On Fedora::

     $ dnf install openmeeg openmeeg-devel python2-openmeeg